Scaling Up EV Fast Charging Infrastructure with Battery Energy Storage Systems

 MIGUEL RESENDIZ

-Miguel is the Marketing Manager at Moment Energy.
+Miguel is the Marketing Project Manager at Moment Energy.
 He brings a comprehensive knowledge in advertising and marketing in a B2B setting.
 He has worked in several small and medium sized companies worldwide.

 Media Contact